-Curls make beautiful casual updos—pin the top half back then twist underneath.
+Curls make for beautiful casual updos—pin the top half back then twist underneath.
 Learn how to use a diffuser for extra definition on natural curls.

-The ponytail gets glam.
+The ponytail gets seriously glam.
 Pull a few sections out and rough it up for texture.

 If you can plait, you can do this.
-Weave a skinny scarf through a plait and tie in a bow at the end.
+Weave a skinny scarf through a braided hairstyle and tie in a bow at the end.

 A sophisticated style that suits smooth hair best, mist with plenty of hairspray.

-Tuck a thick French braid in on itself, pin and you've got yourself a glam hair up style.
+Create a thick French braid, tuck it in on itself, pin and you've got yourself a glam hair up style.

 Twice the bun fun in this quirky updo.
 You'll need separating grips plus a tail comb to create two distinct sections—it'll be worth it.

-A sophisticated braided style with a touch of glam from the braid jewellery.
+A sophisticated box braids hairstyle with a touch of glam from the braid jewellery.

 Long hair up styles

 Those with long hair have the most options when it comes to hair up styles, but your 'do will undoubtedly take a bit longer to prep and style.
 Arm yourself with plenty of strong hold styling products and a jumbo pack of kirby grips.